B2B Freelance Writer for SaaS and Marketing Brands

 I’ve applied this reader-centric approach to my content writing and got:

-- Featured in Better Marketing, Thrive Global, and some of the top digital publications on the web.
+- Featured in Better Marketing, The Startup, Thrive Global, and other top digital publications, attracting tens of thousands of readers.

 One article I wrote was so helpful that it went semi-viral and compelled some readers to take notes or bookmark and save it for further reference.